Cruising through Cologne

 Your River Cruise Ship Docks…

 River cruise ships in Cologne dock right in the heart of Cologne.
-This beautiful city is literally just steps away, and areas further out are easily accessible by public transportation.
+This beautiful city is just steps away, and areas further out are easily accessible by public transportation.

 When in Cologne…